hibaa8/TSS2026-LunarLions/README.md

 ### Rover controls

 Controlling the rover is done through the same socket connection, and follows the same packet format with the addition of those final four bytes as mentioned above for issuing a new value for a specific field.
+Note that the specified data input values are ranges, so sending values for steering between -1.0 and 1.0 will result in varying levels of steering change from left to right.

 | Command number | Command  | Data input                 |
 | -------------- | -------- | -------------------------- |